See below for the practice GDPR Privacy Notice.

 I rowed for university and discovered through yoga, how inflexible I had become after years of training with no stretching and how much it helped my body awareness, and ability to relax.

-When I moved to Leicester, I discovered the Alexander Technique which stopped my neck pain and talking therapies made a great deal of difference to my anxiety and stress as a secondary school teacher.
+When I moved to Leicester, I discovered the Alexander Technique which stopped my neck pain and talking therapies made a great deal of difference to my anxiety and stress as a secondary school teacher and FE lecturer.

-My training in rehabilitation has really given me personal knowledge of the difference specific clinical exercises can make to transform your body control, strength and eliminate pain.
+My training in rehabilitation since graduating as an osteopath has really given me personal knowledge of the difference specific clinical exercises can make to transform your body control, strength and eliminate pain.
 And this is why I am so passionate about using it.

 Because I am proof that it works!